-Shawn Renee Lent moves this world as both a program manager and a social practice dance artist, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
+Shawn Renee Lent moves this world as a social practice dance artist, program manager, writer, non-profit arts consultant, dance educator, and facilitator, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
 Her work is investigating embodied peace, diplomatic innovation, and the arts as a conduit for critical social intervention.

 The first ever person featured on Seriously Badass Women, Shawn currently serves as…